-Both Wiley CPAexcel and Gleim CPA review are great CPA exam study guides and many candidates have a difficult time deciding which one is better.
+Both Wiley CPAexcel and Gleim CPA review are great CPA exam study guides.
+Consequently, many candidates have a difficult time deciding which one is better.
 The right question isn’t which CPA exam study materials are better.
 It’s which CPA exam prep course suits you better and is right for you.

 Wiley CPAexcel or Gleim CPA Review Comparison

-You may have noticed that I chose to compare the two most premium courses that both companies offer.
+You may have noticed that I chose to compare the two “premium” CPA review courses that both companies offer.
 I did this because I think it’s a true comparison of what you can get from each company.
 They both offer different levels of study guides, but I would recommend getting the full version of whatever prep course you decide to buy.